jon-moreno/adb-bash/README.md

 ###GOALS
 - Make use of appropriate number of terminal windows
-- Automate saving screenshots to PC with sequential filenames
 - Automate restarting RN debugging
-- Shut down & sleep devices

 ####In Progress
-- Reduce no. of modules or organize them better
+- Reduce no. of modules or organize them
+- Improve screenshotting
+- Create a GUI

 ###COMPLETED
 ✔ Automate pushing new APKs to attached devices